 During a 3-hour training session followed by on-the-job training shifts, Visitor Services Volunteers learn how to provide exemplary customer service and light interpretation to museum visitors in the visitor center and mansion.
-Recruitment and training of a new VSV class typically occurs twice a year depending on staffing needs.
+Recruitment and training of a new VSV class typically occurs about once a year depending on staffing needs.
 We are not currently recruiting VSVs, but anticipate our next open recruitment period to occur in late summer/early fall of 2023.

 Mansion Docent Training

-In this six-month course, docents-in-training learn how to lead guided tours of the mansion that provide the best possible visitor experience by weaving together stories of the estate, collection and founder Marjorie Merriweather Post.
+In this six-month course, docents-in-training learn how to lead guided tours of the mansion that provide the best possible visitor experience by weaving together stories of the estate, collection, and founder Marjorie Merriweather Post.
 Docent training is not offered every year, but when the need to train new docents occurs.
-At this time, the next docent training is not scheduled.

 Garden Docent Training

-In this five-month course, docents-in-training learn how to lead guided tours of Hillwood's thirteen acres of formal gardens that provide the best possible visitor experience by weaving together stories of the estate, garden and founder Marjorie Merriweather Post.
+In this five-month course, docents-in-training learn how to lead guided tours of Hillwood's thirteen acres of formal gardens that provide the best possible visitor experience by weaving together stories of the estate, garden, and founder Marjorie Merriweather Post.
 Docent training is not offered every year, but when the need to train new docents occurs.
-At this time, the next docent training is not scheduled.

 Our founder, Marjorie Merriweather Post, had a singular style for welcoming people, a style that we call "gracious hospitality."
 Our mission to engage and inspire visitors through the captivating life, collection, and gardens of Post starts with our staff.
 Our focus is on listening and cultivating an environment where staff can be their true selves and have their voices heard, and where collaboration starts with graciousness.